-As the audit plan is executed throughout the year, the results will be analysed continuously and conclusions (preliminary and otherwise) will be drawn.
+As the audit plan is executed throughout the year, the results will be analysed continuously, and conclusions (preliminary and otherwise) will be drawn.
 The following sets out the expected timing of our reporting to and communication with you.

-Planning Interim and wider scope Year end fieldwork Reporting Introduction and Planning meetings Handover from previous auditors Discussion of the scope of the audit Discussion of audit fees Discussion of fraud risk assessment Discussion of the scope of the audit Understanding of key business cycles Carry out detailed risk assessments Review of Board and Audit &amp; Risk Committee papers and minutes Review of the work performed by Internal Audit Complete wider scope procedures Audit of Annual Report and Accounts, including Annual Governance Statement Year-end audit field work Year-end closing meetings Reporting of significant control deficiencies Final Audit &amp; Risk Committee and Board Submission of final Annual Audit Report to the Board and the Auditor General for Scotland Submission of audited Annual Report and Accounts to Audit Scotland Complete data sets 2022/23 Audit Plan Any additional reporting as require d February - March 2023 March - April 2023 May - June 2023 June 2023
+Planning Interim and wider scope Year end fieldwork Reporting Introduction and Planning meetings Handover from previous auditors Discussion of the scope of the audit Discussion of audit fees Discussion of fraud risk assessment Understanding of key business cycles Carry out detailed risk assessments Review of Board and Audit and Risk Committee papers and minutes Review of the work performed by Internal Audit Complete wider scope procedures Audit of Annual Accounts, including Annual Governance Statement Year-end audit field work Year-end closing meetings Reporting of significant control deficiencies Final Audit and Risk Committee and Board Submission of final Annual Audit Report to the IJB and the Auditor General for Scotland Submission of audited Annual Accounts to Audit Scotland 2022/23 Audit Plan 2022/23 Annual Audit Report March 2023 March - April 2023 June 2023 September 2023